What's happening in children's books this year? Your complete 2018 calendar of events

 19-23 September: Budleigh Salterton Literary Festival runs this weekend.
 More details to come nearer the time; expect a programme launch in midsummer.

 21 September: The Appledore Book Festival in North Devon launches today and runs all the way until 29 September.
-Full details of the programme should be on the website soon.
+Full details of the programme should be on the website soon, but some big names have already been announced (including Sir Michael Morpurgo!)

 27-30 September: There's a brand new event to add to your calendars for September 2018!
 This year marks the launch of the Broughton Hall Children's Literature Festival, which will take place at Broughton Hall near Skipton in Yorkshire.
 Founder Trevor Wilson says he wants to make a big difference to children from local schools, and he's partnering with the mental health charity The Charlie Waller Memorial Trust for the event, too.
 The plan is to have 50 authors and poets visiting 150 local schools, with two days of performances at Broughton Hall - basically, it definitely looks like one to keep an eye on.
 More details will be announced nearer the time.